jaydenspurgiasz/event-scout/README.md

 - Wait for both servers to be ready
 - Run the Playwright tests

-**Note:** Make sure you are not already running the backend server or frontend before running the tests.
+**Note:** Make sure you are not already running the backend or frontend server before running the tests.
 They will not work as the ports the tests use will be taken.

-## Diagrams:
+## Diagrams
 ### System Architecture Diagram
 ![System Architecture](./architecture-diagram.drawio.png)